Amantes (tribe): Geography

 The territorial extension of the state of the Amantes was better suited to the ethnos- or koinon- type organisation than to the polis organisation.
 Its territory combined agricultural lands and large mountain areas suitable for livestock breeding, summer pastures and winter pastures near the seashore.

+Although still unproven, some scholars have suggested that the Amantes along with the Bylliones may have once constituted a part of Atintania forming an Illyrian confederacy.

 Historiography

 Ancient

 The Amantes are firstly mentioned by Pseudo-Skylax in the 4th century BCE, who regarded them as Illyrioi (Illyrians).
 Proxenus, Pyrrhus' court historian in the 3rd century BCE, and the lexicographer Hesychius listed the Abantes (a variant form of Amantes), among the Epeirotai (Epirotes).
 Pliny regarded them as barbarians.
 Pausanias locates the territory of Abantis in the region of Thesprotia "by the Ceraunian Mountains", and attributed its colonization to Abantes from Eubeoa.
 Stephanus of Byzantium considered Amantia as part of the land inhabited by Illyrians, which was colonized by the Abantes.

 Modern

 Their ethnic origin has been the subject of debate in modern Historiography.
-Among older historians and archaeologists, Fanula Papazoglou considered them to be Illyrian, Arnold J. Toynbee considered them to be Illyrian-speaking, while N. G. L. Hammond considered them to be Greek.
+Among historians and archaeologists, Fanula Papazoglou considered them to be Illyrian, Arnold J. Toynbee considered them to be Illyrian-speaking, while N. G. L. Hammond considered them to be Greek.
 Chrisoula Ioakimidou (1997) states that they can't be labeled Greeks with certainty, and that Pliny at least calls them barbari, however according to her they seem to have not been Illyrians.
-Hadeli (2020) points out that Pliny's characterization of the Amantes as 'barbarians' isn't ethnic, but rather cultural.
 As stated by Winnifrith (2002), some scholars discount the evidence of Pliny that the Abantes/Amantes were barbarians by pointing out that Proxenus and Hesychius call the Abantes "Epirotes", however it is about the Hellenistic period, when Ancient Greek influence did expand towards the north.

-A number of scholars regard them as Illyrians, while others consider them Epirotes.
+The ethnicity of the Amantes is not well established in present-day scholarship.
+As such, a number of scholars regard them as Illyrians, while others consider them Epirotes.